 Advanced Security (ASLP)

-ASLP, though our Basic Security Guard Course, has trained over 40 Attawapiskat members as security guards.
+ASLP, through our Basic Security Guard Course, has trained over 40 Attawapiskat members as security guards.
 These guards have worked in the following capacities:

 - Security and Security Supervision at the Victor Mine